IABTechLab/uid2docs/api/v1/guides/publisher-client-side.md

 ### How can I test the refresh token logout workflow?

 You can use the `optout@email.com` email address or the `+00000000000` phone number to test your token refresh workflow.
-Using the email address or phone number in request always generates an identity response with a `refresh_token` that results in a logout response.
+Using either parameter value in a request always generates an identity response with a `refresh_token` that results in a logout response.

 1. Depending on whether the PII is an email address or a phone number, send a [GET /token/generate](../endpoints/get-token-generate.md) request using one of the following values:
     - The `optout@email.com` as the `email` value.